-Continuing our annual stockholder outreach program, during 2021 we reached out to investors representing approximately 60% of our outstanding common stock.
+Continuing our annual stockholder outreach program, during 2022 we reached out to investors representing more than 50% of our outstanding common stock.
 We discussed with them a number of topics, including our executive compensation programs, ESG matters and corporate governance practices and programs.
 We value the input of our stockholders, and the outreach process is an opportunity to: